D199 Bola Durian Will Give You A Ball Of A Time

 So if you want to cross this durian off your bucket list, then just be more mindful to look out for it whenever sellers publish their stocks for the day.
 Then act decisively and shoot for goal when the opportunity arise.

-It is probably your best chance to secure one for yourself.
+It is probably your best chance to score one for yourself.